 According to Kelley, innovations in technology make it difficult to predict what the future of a smart city looks like.
 However, homes as power islands is part of the ecosystem.

 “Services in the cloud will manage smart power meters, renewable power flows between a city’s electric vehicle batteries, home energy storage pools, and home appliances.
-Autonomous cars will chauffer us to work and back home for family dinner after pit-stops at fast, electric vehicle charging stations.
+Autonomous cars will chauffeur us to work and back home for family dinner after pit-stops at fast, electric vehicle charging stations.
 We are going to love the future!” said Kelley.

 Learn more about the Texas Sustainable Energy Institute.